 What level of experience is required to play for FCA Lacrosse?

-For the 2017 Spring season we are planning on fielding: one U8 team, one U10 team, three U12 teams, and one U14 team.
+For the 2023 Spring season we are planning on fielding: one Junior (3/4) team, one Minor (5/6) team, and one Major (7/8) team.
 We will play in the Illinois Boys Lacrosse Association (IBLA) league.
-Divisions (A, B or C) for the teams will be decided by coaches based on where we feel each team would be challenged, but also be competitive.
-There will be players on almost all the teams that have no competitive experience, while some players will have played for potentially 3-5 years.
+Divisions for the teams will be decided by coaches based on where we feel each team would be challenged, but also be competitive.
+New/beginning players are welcome!

-As coaches, we are always excited to get athletes that are new to the sport.
+As coaches, we are always excited to get athletes who are new to the sport.
 One of our key directives is to help instill a love of the game in the boys.

 Do kids have to be from a certain church or denomination?